 - A voice that creates a connection – This last criteria can be a little harder to pin down.
 Essentially when you are listening to a voice actor read your education material you want to feel engaged.
 Think about the learners and how long they may be required to listen to the same voice.
 You want it to be a voice that you can learn from and not tune out.

 Ready to hire a voice actor?
-Find your perfect voice here.
+Find your perfect eLearning voice today.